I Heard a Voice

 A native of New England, Dill currently lives and works in Brooklyn, New York.
 She has a Master of Arts for Teaching from Smith College, and a Master of Fine Arts from the Maryland Institute of Art.
 Dill’s work is internationally recognized, and she has been the focus of several exhibitions, including two that have toured nationally.
 Awards include a sculpture fellowship from the National Endowment for the Arts and a grant from the Joan Mitchell Foundation.
 Her work is in numerous major American museums such as the Metropolitan Museum of Art, Museum of Modern Art, the Whitney Museum of American Art, the High Museum and is also in the Hunter Museum’s collection.

-After the exhibit closes at Hunter in April, it will travel until 2011 to the Smith College Museum of Art, Northampton, Massachusetts; the Museum of Fine Arts, St. Petersburg, Florida; the Palmer Museum of Art, University Park, Pennsylvania; and the Arkansas Art Center in Little Rock, Arkansas.
+After the exhibit closes at Hunter in April, it will travel until 2011 to the Smith College Museum of Art, Northampton, Massachusetts; the Museum of Fine Arts, St. Petersburg, Florida; the Palmer Museum of Art, University Park, Pennsylvania; and the Columbia Museum of Art.